KingdomFirst/Excavator/README.md

 Note: master branch contains fully-tested code; develop branch is beta/in-progress.

 =========
-Other Databases:
+Extending to other databases:

+1. Download the entire Excavator solution from GitHub
-Additional models can be added by adding a new Class Library and extending the base ExcavatorComponent class.
+2. Add a new Class Library that extends the base ExcavatorComponent class

-Your extension class must implement the TransformData function.

-Export the compiled class (.dll) to the Extensions folder and the app will display the new model on the initial screen.
+3. Add references to all the packages inside Excavator\Packages and set their "Copy Local" property to false
+* Note: These packages are embedded in the Excavator app; if you have additional references set "Copy Local" to true
+4. Implement the TransformData function inside your ExcavatorComponent
+5. Build or copy the compiled library (.dll) to Excavator\bin or Excavator\Extensions
+6. Run Excavator and your new database model should be in the list on the first page

 =========
 Fellowship One Conversion Progress:

 Completed:
 * Individuals
-* Families
+* Families (excluding visitors)
 * Batches
 * Contributions
 * Pledges
 * Addresses
 * Companies
+* Accounts

 Coming Soon:
 * Communication
-* Accounts
 * Notes

 Inconsistent/Not Supported: